 Sandy Point - The Rusty Pelican

-Slim watched the two of them, Gemma sitting at the table arms folded, slender legs crossed, and her body language screaming.
-She toyed nervously at the long strands of her jet black hair while Coop sat at the opposite side glaring, arms casually folded and legs stretched out.
+Slim watched the two of them, Gemma sitting at the table with her slender legs crossed, her body language enigmatic.
+She idly toyed with the long strands of her jet black hair while Coop sat at the opposite side of the table glaring at her.
 He steadily tapped the toe of his heavy boot against the chair leg, aggravated and on edge.

 Cooper laughed, a long mirthless denial.
 "That's bullshit!
 You were right there with me!"

-"You walked into my house uninvited, ripped my clothes, carried me upstairs and threw me down.
+"You walked into my house uninvited, ripped my clothes, carried me to my bedroom and threw me down.
 Are you going to tell me it happened some other way?
 You were brutal.
-That's rape!"
+That's rape."

 "Coop, sit down."
 Trying to bring things back to business Slim played his hand.
 "You know Jimmy's a risk.
-I don't care what you've got on Coop, if..." pausing for dramatic effect, "...if we consider it there will be stipulations in the contract.
+If..." pausing for dramatic effect, "...if we consider it there will be stipulations in the contract.
 And this will not be an open ticket.
 One contract with Hitman.
 That's all it will take for you to market your...talent."

 "I have as much to lose here as Cooper does.
 There will always be doubts about how I got a contract as a green agent.
 I want it long term...and I want him to admit he raped me so there is no question in this room what went down.
 And I want to see it...the contract."

 Slim leaned in resting his large hands on the table in front of her and growled, "I don't give a damn what you want or what you have to lose.
 Shut up, sit there and listen to me.
 Nobody's admitting anything.
 We draw up a contract for Jimmy Breaux, but it's our terms.
 He blows it, that's it.
 You get whatever the hell you think you're getting out of this, and you shut the hell up and go away."